Shadowpriest PvP

 • Damage increase Vs beasts is very nice when leveling, but has no PvP use.

-• Reduced duration of movement impairing effects has more PvP use than otherwise.
+• Reduced duration of movement impairing effects has some use. .

 • Ranged weapon expertise is useless to you.